 Richard is the cohost of the Going Last Tabletop Gaming Podcast, a biweekly look at the latest in board games, gaming industry news, and gaming Kickstarters.
 Going Last is two hundred episodes strong, filled with interviews with game designers like James Ernest, Mike Selinker, and Keith Baker.
 Besides talking about games, Richard also loves to pore through the newest 5th Edition D&D homebrew creations on the Dungeon Masters’ Guild, looking for Masterpieces in the rough.
 Through forty episodes of Going Last, Richard has studied and reviewed more than 250 gaming Kickstarters, from totally independent releases to million-dollar campaigns from the giants of the board gaming industry.

 Gosh Darn Fiasco is a live-play podcast dedicated to the Fiasco Roleplaying Game.
-Along with host and producer Angela M. Webber, the GDF team improvises a story based on a prewritten playset.
+Along with host and producer Laser Malena-Webber, the GDF team improvises a story based on a prewritten playset.
 Fiasco is designed to play like a Coen Brothers movie, but GDF strives for comedic narratives.
 Special Guests on Gosh Darn Fiasco include a variety of friends, from comedians and improvisers like Jackie Kashian and Lucia Fasano, to authors like Keith Baker, Chelsea Cain, and Gail Simone.
-Richard and Angela have performed Gosh Darn Fiasco Live on the high seas on the JoCoCruise, at conventions like Rose City Comic Con and PAX East, and locally at the Kickstand comedy theater.
+Richard and Laser have performed Gosh Darn Fiasco Live on the high seas on the JoCoCruise, at conventions like Rose City Comic Con and PAX East, and locally at the Kickstand comedy theater.

 Richard is an editor, developer, and longtime playtester of Phoenix: Dawn Command, a roleplaying game by Keith Baker and Dan Garrison.
 Phoenix is set in the world of Dalea, which has come under threat by the mysterious Dread.
 Characters are able to play superhuman heroes who can be dropped into deadly scenarios where victory is never assured.
 Unlike many RPGs, Phoenix uses a deck of cards to resolve conflicts, and characters level up and gain power and abilities only when they are killed in action.
 Richard created a series of YouTube videos introducing the game during early development.
 Besides his editorial work on the initial rulebook, Richard has run demos of Phoenix at GenCon, and is currently in the middle of writing a series of three new adventures for future release.

-Richard has been the advanced mathematics teacher at Pacific Crest Community School in Portland, Oregon for the last ten years.
+Richard was the advanced mathematics teacher at Pacific Crest Community School in Portland, Oregon for ten years, and continues to teach as a transplant to Los Angeles.
 As a teacher in a small school, Richard taught a wide variety of classes, sometime teaching seven different courses in the same semester.
 With small class sizes and a lot of editorial freedom, Richard was able to build a dense portfolio of educational experiences in a relatively short amount of time.
 Many of these involved Special Advanced Seminars, where Richard was able to take college-level material and introduce it to younger students in a discussion based setting.
 While teaching at Pacific Crest, Richard received commendations for excellence from Stanford University, Massachusetts Institute of Technology, and Portland State University.